AhmedSalamaAbuzaid/move-moon-boat-montain-onscrolling/README.md

 and i turned this web site to be 100% responsive

-i have changed the nav to an dynamic icone
+i have changed the nav to an dynamic icone.

 nav bar will hide on Scroll Down and Show on Scroll Up.